linkedin/LiTr/README.md

 <dependency>
   <groupId>com.linkedin.android.litr</groupId>
   <artifactId>litr-filters</artifactId>
-  <version>1.4.17</version>
+  <version>1.4.18</version>
 </dependency>

 ```

-You can pass in a list of filters when transforming a video.
+You can pass in a list of filters when transforming a video or audio track.
 Keep in mind that filters will be applied in the order they are in the list, so ordering matters.

 ## Using in Tests